reduardo7/Match/README.md

 [ '<b>t</b>hisIs<b>M</b>y<b>C</b>ool<b>S</b>tring<b>S</b>ource' ]
 ```

-By default, Match is case insensitive, but you can turn it off and make it case sensitive by passing caseSensitive: true.
-Note that case sensitive is much faster than case insensitive.
+By default, Match is case insensitive, but you can turn it off and make it case sensitive by passing caseSensitive: true. **Note that case sensitive is much faster than case insensitive**.

 ```Javascript
 var matches = Match([ 'tujamaica', 'tujaMaica' ], 'M', {